brokengoose/update-o-matic/README.md

   `git clone https://github.com/brokengoose/update-o-matic.git` or just download the file `https://raw.githubusercontent.com/brokengoose/update-o-matic/master/update-o-matic.sh`
-* To run the script, type
+* To run the script, go to the update-o-matic directory and type `sudo bash ./update-o-matic.sh`
-   `sudo bash update-o-matic/update-o-matic.sh`
 * When it's time for updates, type
   `cd update-o-matic; git pull`
   or download the file from github again.